sharan-1999/MyCart_Ecommerce_MERN/README.md

 - **Seller Dashboard:** Sellers have access to a dedicated dashboard to manage their inventory, track sales metrics, and analyze store performance using data visualization tools (note: actual numbers are not yet displayed).

-- **Product Management:** Sellers can add products with detailed descriptions and set prices, as well as see which customers have added their items to their carts.
+- **Product Management:** Sellers can their list products with comprehensive descriptions and set their prices with discounts, while also tracking which customers have added their items to their shopping carts.

 - **Order Tracking:** Sellers can monitor customer orders to stay organized and efficiently manage the fulfillment process.